Students of Diverse Identities

 When choosing a study abroad program, it is important that students investigate the attitudes and perceptions of the host culture as these can differ from country to country.
-To support students in answering some of these questions, we have partnered with the UNC Center for Global Initiatives who has organized identity-based resources that students can utilize before, during, and after they return from studying abroad.
+We encourage you to review the Embark Carolina Global Guide before, during, and after you return from studying abroad.

 Specific identity-based resources